alikonainofficial/alikonainofficial/README.md

 <h1 align="center">Everybody Lies… Especially Their Code</h1>
 <h3 align="center">Code is like people———messy, unpredictable, and constantly needing to be fixed.
 I’ve wrangled everything from frontend frameworks to backend servers, cloud deployments to ad revenue optimizations.
-If it’s broken, I’ll find it.
+If it’s broken, I’ll fix it.
 If it’s slow, I’ll speed it up.
 And if you think it can’t be done, you’re probably wrong.
 Welcome to my GitHub, where bugs come to die.
 </h3>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=alikonainofficial&theme=gruvbox&title=-Stars,-Followers&row=2&column=3&margin-w=15&margin-h=15&no-frame=true" alt="alikonainofficial" /></a> </p>